xokomola/origami/README.md

 declare variable $li-tpl := xf:template('item', li#1);
 ~~~

-A template is a map that contains a selector and a node transformation function.
+A template is a map that contains a selector function and a node transformation
+function.

 ~~~xquery
 $ul-tpl